NAMAN108282/meta_movement_distribution/README.md

         - Create tables in BigQuery else append rows
         - Start Google Dataproc Cluster
         - Read Parquet files in GCS and load them into tables
-        - Table is partitioned by Date field (Each day has multiple area data)
+        - Table is partitioned by Date column (Each day has multiple area data)
-        - Table is clistered by country (To order each country)
+        - Table is clustered by country column (To order each country)
         - Read the tables and create reporting tables with aggregated data
         - Stop Dataproc Cluster